The Tricks that the Bankruptcy Trustees Don’t Want You to Know!

 Accordingly, before a trustee decides to sell estate property, they will generally consider the value of the property less any costs of sale, less any encumbrances (mortgages, judgment liens, etc.) less any exemptions.

-Usually, a debtor has claimed a homestead exemption of $75,000 to $175,000 under California law.
-There is an automatic homestead exemption under California state law which allows a debtor to claim up to a specific amount, determined by the debtor’s circumstances, of their equity as exempt.
+Usually, a debtor has claimed a homestead exemption of $300,000 to $600,000 under California law.
+As of January 1, 2021, the increased automatic homestead exemption under California state law allows a debtor to claim up to a specific amount, determined by the debtor’s circumstances, of their equity as exempt.
 Cal.
 Code Civ.
 Proc. § 704.730(a)(1)-(3).

 The trustee sells all other assets, which are nonexempt, for the purpose of paying unsecured creditors.
 11 U.S.C. § 363(b).
 If, after the application of the proper homestead exemption, the remaining unencumbered equity in a debtor’s house exceeds the cost of selling the house, then the trustee will likely sell the property in order to pay the unsecured creditors.
 This means that the trustee may be able to sell your home by simply paying you the homestead.